 - 360-degree feedback on cross-functional effectiveness

-- Contribution to initiatives outside primary domain
+- Contribution to initiatives outside the primary domain

 - Application of concepts from other disciplines to specialty work